What is single sign-on (SSO)?

 - SAML 2.0

-To configure an application for SAML-based single sign-on, see Configure SAML-based single sign-on.
+To configure a SaaS application for SAML-based single sign-on, see Configure SAML-based single sign-on.
 Also, many Software as a Service (SaaS) applications have an application-specific tutorial that step you through the configuration for SAML-based single sign-on.

 For more information about the SAML protocol, see Single sign-on SAML protocol.

 With password-based sign-on, users sign on to the application with a username and password the first time they access it.
 After the first sign-on, Azure AD supplies the username and password to the application.

 Password-based single sign-on uses the existing authentication process provided by the application.
 When you enable password single sign-on for an application, Azure AD collects and securely stores user names and passwords for the application.
 User credentials are stored in an encrypted state in the directory.

 Choose password-based single sign-on when:

 - An application doesn't support SAML single sign-on protocol.

 - An application authenticates with a username and password instead of access tokens and headers.